 When talking amongst colleagues about the App Business and the requirements for such an industry, I always receive the same response after informing them about the 30% commission fees.
 Everyone says that is too high.
-I originally started doing this as a hobby but soon after turned into a passion.
+I originally started doing this as a hobby but soon after turned it into a passion.
 I do agree that the commission rate is high; however, handling everything on the store backend makes it worth it, in my opinion.
 That is unless YOU have a better solution to manage it all?
 If so, I’d love to hear it, contact me.

 Is an App Store commission worth it for indie app developers?